-• specialist services for children and young people with SEN or disabilities who require specialised, longer term support.
+• specialist services for children and young people with SEN or disabilities who require specialised, longer-term support.

-- 5.4 Schools also are required to be transparent in what their setting offers in terms of support for children with Special Educational Needs. - 5.5 Further information about the Local Offer is located on the school website under the Special Educational Needs section and is included in this policy under Appendix 2.
+- 5.4 Schools also are required to be transparent in what their setting offers in terms of support for children with Special Educational Needs. - 5.5 Further information about the Local Offer is located on the school website under the Special Educational Needs section.
 Lowbrook Academy's local offer is also available on the RBWM website.